slackapi/bolt-js/docs/_future/workflows.md

 });
 ```

-The above example uses the [Built-in function `SendDm`](https://api.slack.com/future/functions) to send a direct message.
-There are many other Built-in functions available to use, and you can also include [Custom functions](/bolt-js/future/custom-functions) that you define.
+The above example uses the [built-in function `SendDm`](https://api.slack.com/future/functions) to send a direct message.
+There are many other built-in functions available to use, and you can also include [custom functions](/bolt-js/future/custom-functions) that you define.

-To invoke a Workflow, you need to create a [Trigger](/bolt-js/future/triggers).
+To invoke a workflow, you need to create a [trigger](/bolt-js/future/triggers).

 ---

 ### Defining input parameters {#defining-input-parameters}

-Workflows can pass information into both Functions and other Workflows that are part of its Workflow steps.
-To do this, we define what information we want to bring into the Workflow via its `input_parameters` property.
+Workflows can pass information into both functions and other workflows that are part of its workflow steps.
+To do this, we define what information we want to bring into the workflow via its `input_parameters` property.

-A Workflow's `input_parameters` property has two sub-properties: `required`, which is how you can ensure that a Workflow only executes if specific input parameters are provided, and `properties`, where you can list the specific parameters that your Workflow accounts for.
-Any [Built-in type](https://api.slack.com/future/types) or [Custom type](https://api.slack.com/future/types/custom) can be used.
+A workflow's `input_parameters` property has two sub-properties: `required`, which is how you can ensure that a workflow only executes if specific input parameters are provided, and `properties`, where you can list the specific parameters that your workflow accounts for.
+Any [built-in type](https://api.slack.com/future/types) or [custom type](https://api.slack.com/future/types/custom) can be used.

 #### Adding an input parameter to a workflow {#workflow-adding-input-parameters}